yibawifi/WeShareWiFiSDK/README.md

 ## 5. WiFiSDK init (mandatory)

-Copy this code in your Application class, please add in the onCreate()，that is the SDK start the service and prepare some data for SDK.
+Copy this code in your Application class, please add in the onCreate()， that is the SDK start the service and prepare some data for SDK.

 ```
 WiFiSDKManager.init( this );